Blood Ties (Homicide: Life on the Street): Part two

-Two days after Brierre's death, the detectives have made little progress on their lead about Kaja, the victim's abusive ex-boyfriend.
-Ballard and Gharty suggest they look more closely at Felix Wilson and his son, Hal (Jeffrey Wright), because Brierre had sex before her death and knew few men socially besides them.
-Pembleton and Gee, who are both very respectful of Felix Wilson's contributions to the African American community, dismiss the suggestion; Gee refuses to even ask the Wilsons to submit a blood and hair sample.
-The next day's The Baltimore Sun runs a story about the investigation into Kaja, which Pembleton believes was leaked to the press by Gee in order to distance the Wilsons from the crime.
-Ballard and Gharty question Hal, who denies having sex with Brierre after tough questions from Gharty.
+Two days after Brierre's death, the detectives have made little progress in investigating Kaja, the victim's abusive ex-boyfriend.
+Ballard and Gharty suggest they look more closely at Felix and his son, Hal (Jeffrey Wright), because Brierre had sex before her death and knew few men socially besides them.
+Pembleton and Gee, who are both very respectful of Felix's contributions to the black community, dismiss the suggestion.
+The Baltimore Sun runs a story the next day about the investigation, which Pembleton believes was leaked by Gee in order to distance the Wilsons from the crime.
+Ballard and Gharty question Hal, who denies having sex with Brierre.
 After the interview, Gharty tells Ballard that Pembleton and Gee are obstructing the investigation to protect a rich and respected black family.

-During their investigation, Pembleton and Bayliss learn Kaja has been in a Haitian prison for four months, eliminating him as a lead.
-Gee announces The Baltimore Sun is running a story that Kaja has been cleared as a suspect, leaked from the police.
-Pembleton accuses Ballard and Gharty of leaking the story, while Gharty accuses Pembleton of going easy on Felix Wilson because he is a successful black man.
+Pembleton and Bayliss learn Kaja has been in a Haitian prison for four months, eliminating him as a lead.
+Gee announces the Sun is running a story that Kaja has been cleared as a suspect, leaked from the police.
+Pembleton accuses Ballard and Gharty of leaking the story, while Gharty accuses Pembleton of going easy on Felix because of his social position.
 The discussion prompts a heated argument with accusations of racism from both sides.
-Pembleton agrees to interview Felix Wilson alone because he believes it will clear him.
-When Pembleton tells Wilson he needs a blood test from him and his son, Wilson admits that he had consensual sex with Brierre the night of the murder, but said he does not kill her.
+Pembleton agrees to interview Felix alone because he believes it will clear him.
+When he tells Felix he needs a blood test from him and his son, Felix admits that he had consensual sex with Brierre the night of the murder but denies killing her.
 Later, a devastated Pembleton and Gee still insist he should not necessarily be treated as a suspect, much to the disbelief of Ballard and Gharty.
-The detectives are interrupted by Wilson's attorney, who says the family will not submit to a blood and hair test without a court order.
+The detectives are interrupted by Felix's attorney, who says the family will not submit to a blood and hair test without a court order.